UK governing Conservatives suffer shock by-election loss | Politics

 Against this backdrop, supporters and opponents are questioning Johnson's handling of the pandemic after coronavirus infections soared to records this week as the highly transmissible omicron variant swept through the UK.

-"Tonight, the people of North Shropshire have spoken on behalf of the British people," Morgan said in her victory speech.
-"They said loudly and clearly, 'Boris Johnson, the party is over.
+“Tonight the people of North Shropshire have spoken on behalf of the British people,” Morgan said in her victory speech.
+“They said loudly and clearly, 'Boris Johnson, the party is over.
 Your government, run on lies and bluster, will be held accountable.
-It will be scrutinised, it will be challenged, and it can and will be defeated."
+It will be scrutinized, it will be challenged, and it can and will be defeated.'''
+Thursday's result is the second by-election defeat for the Conservatives this year.
+In June, the Liberal Democrat Sarah Green won a by-election in Chesham and Amersham, a constituency northwest of London that has been a traditional Conservative stronghold.

+Johnson became prime minister almost 2½ years ago, riding his support for Brexit and his carefully curated image as a bumbling but likable politician.

+He solidified his position by calling a snap election just five months later after Parliament rejected the withdrawal agreement he negotiated with the European Union.
+The Conservatives won 365 seats in the election, 80 more than all the other parties combined.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)